 Typically, rules require filing written consent with the Massachusetts Secretary of State's office.
 This consent must be signed by LLC members.
 Once you have filed the written consent, you will need to wait for a period of 60 days.

-A majority of LLC Members must approve the Massachusetts LLC dissolution plan.
+A majority of LLC Members must approve the Massachusetts LLC dissolution plan as per the operating agreement.
 If there are no objections during the 60 days, you can proceed with dissolving your Massachusetts LLC.

 Step 2: Close All Tax Accounts